rahmed31/POS-Tagger/README.md

 The Trigram HMM POS tagger is trained on a subset of the Brown corpus, which contains nearly 27500 tagged sentences in total.
 The training set contains approximately 80% of the entire corpus, with the remainder 20% being utilized as the test set.
 The accuracy of the tagger is measured by comparing the predicted tags in the test set with the true tags of the test set already provided in the corpus.
 Thus, the percentage of tags that the model gets correct is defined as the accuracy.

-Using a combination of deleted interpolation with morphosyntactic subcategorization, my POS tagger achieves an overall accuracy of: **TBD**
+Using a combination of deleted interpolation with morphosyntactic subcategorization, my POS tagger achieves an overall accuracy of: **TBD!!!**

 # Acknowledgments